 At my last assignment my silent respect for the Ayatollah Khomeni had caught up with me.
 I was obviously hated by several of the higher ranks, and got depressed by them at times.
 Once, I broke regulations and went to a massage parlor.
 When I walked out one of the new officers in charge suspiciously drove by, and I thought I'd be charged.
 I wasn't, and never went back, but got in trouble for extra duty once or twice.
 Finally, while on crutches and after appearing for a head count, I was recalled after hobbling up two flights of stairs in pain.
 I refused the order, and ended up with a "General Discharge under Honorable Conditions."

 Becoming Jewish ...After my 1983 Vision while in the Army, I made the study of Hebrew one of my priorities, right alongside studying my religion, which I had shunned as a child.
 I eventually began to dream of becoming Israeli, and that became a reality through the retroactive disability payments I began to receive in 1996.
-I've only lived there three and a half years from '96 - '00, gaining my citizenship in the second year, but the vision changed my perspective.
+I've only lived there three and a half years from '96 - '00, gaining my citizenship in the second year, but the language changed my perspective.

-Much of the world carries names founded on early Hebrew words and far predate the discovery of the Americas.
+Much of the world carries names founded on early Hebrew words which far predate the discovery of the Americas.
 For instance the 'ham at the end of many city and town names in Great Britain originally meant "warm" and spread to colonies which became the early U.S., like the Town of Needham where I grew up.
 The state north is New HAMshire, and 'shire resembles the word "gate" in Hebrew, so that translates to "New warm gate."
 The two words ei and taul sound like the name Italy from the prefix for 'island' and the word 'journey'.
 Greece sounds like the word for 'version of text'.
 The "Nativity Scene" probably originated from the word 'path'.
 The list goes on and on.

 On the other side of the scale is the word 'Latin'.
 Torah used that sound for Pharaoh's witchcraft.
 'Catholic' has roots or became the word 'carnage'.
 The Disciples names are like Hebrew conjugations; matt means death, mattoo a conjugation, tmattie a conjugation; or for repetitions patar means dismiss and poal means action.